 8. Robin Williams and Steven Spielberg became close friends during the making of Hook (1991).
 It was reported that after Williams' death, Spielberg watched Hook in his honor but couldn't finish it because he couldn't stop crying.

-9. During production of Jurassic Park (1993), the T. Rex would sometimes malfunction due to the rain.
+9. During the production of Jurassic Park (1993), the T. Rex would sometimes malfunction due to the rain.
 Producer Kathleen Kennedy recalled, "The T. Rex went into the heebie-jeebies sometimes.
 Scared the crap out of us.
 We'd be like, eating lunch and all of a sudden a T. Rex would come alive.
-At first we didn't know what was happening, and then we realized it was the rain.
+At first, we didn't know what was happening, and then we realized it was the rain.
 You'd hear people start screaming."